django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

 .. versionadded:: 2.0

-**Custom CMS Frontend components** are a powerful tool for content editors, allowing them to build pages without needing in-depth knowledge of design, HTML, or nested structures.
-Editors can simply add content to pre-defined components, creating visually cohesive pages with ease.

-`djangocms-frontend` provides a simple way for developers to create **custom Frontend CMS Components**, by subclassing the `CMSFrontendComponent` class and providing a custom template.
-This approach requires minimal
-Python coding, while still offering flexibility and control over the component's behavior and appearance.

 In this tutorial, we will explore how to create custom **CMS Frontend Components**.
-These components empower developers to provide visually appealing components to content editors with minimal coding.

-- Components are defined by subclassing the `CMSFrontendComponent` class.
-- Visual presentation is controlled via templates.
-- Django CMS allows to register and manage these components seamlessly.

-Custom frontend components are more versatile than :ref:`template_components`, but require some minimal Python coding.
-Technically, you create a custom frontend component by declaring its change form and rendering template.
+These are more versatile than :ref:`template_components`, but require some minimal Python coding.

+You create a custom frontend component by subclassing the ``CMSFrontendComponent`` class to declare the form, plus providing a rendering template, and `djangocms-frontend` will take care integrating it automatically.

 Hero CMS component example
 ==========================

-In this tutorial we will create again a **Hero component** similar to the one in the :ref:`previous chapter <template_components>`, but this time with python code.
+In this tutorial we will create again a **Hero component** similar to the one in the :ref:`previous chapter <template_components>`, but this time via code.

 Directory Structure
 -------------------